Meek Mill blasts Las Vegas hotel as 'racist' for banning him 'without incident'

 The man repeated, "We have a right to do that."

-Mill was at the hotel to support DJ Mustard, who has a residency at Marquee Nightclub.
+Mill's publicist told NBC News he was at the hotel to support DJ Mustard, who has a residency at Marquee Nightclub, and that he never got out of the car or entered the hotel.

 "This happens to a lot of black entertainers not just me either," Miill said on Instagram.
 "I felt crazy being put out by these white men for no reason!"